devseed-ph/devseed.ph/index.md

 ### Investing?
 So are you expecting monetary returns?

 **NO**.

-We dont expect any monetary returns from this "investing".
-We get something way better than money in return, advancing the Philippine tech scene and building a community of like-minded individuals.
-It's more of a donation.
-We just like the term "investing".
+While devseed.ph wont have any monetary returns at this time, we get something way better: advancing the Philippine tech scene, building a community of like-minded individuals and increasing access to opportunities for all.

 We wouldn't mind if beneficiaries reach out to us in the future though to fund their startups. :)